 Baby at 19 Weeks Pregnant 🚼

 Have you started talking to your baby yet?
-Because he's listening!
-As early as 16 weeks, babies in utero can pick up sounds and, eventually, distinguish voices. 🙌🏼
+Because, well, he's listening!
+As early as 16 weeks, babies in utero can pick up sounds, and eventually, distinguish voices. 🙌🏼

 In a study by researchers at Columbia University, one-day-old newborns were given pacifiers connected to tape recorders; based on the babies’ sucking pattern, the pacis turned on either a tape of mama speaking or the voice of a stranger.
 Within 10 to 20 minutes, the babies began to adjust their sucking rate, indicating a clear preference for mama’s soothing tone. 👼